d3fc/d3fc/site/src/components/indicator/elderRay.md

       .call(elderRay);
 ---

-An [Elder Ray](http://www.investopedia.com/articles/trading/03/022603.asp) indicator is defined as two separate indicators:
+An [Elder Ray](http://www.investopedia.com/articles/trading/03/022603.asp) indicator is composed of two distinct series:

 `Bull Power = Daily High - n-period Exponential Moving Average (EMA)`

 `Bear Power = Daily Low - n-period EMA`

-where the n-period defaults to 13 days.
+Where the n-period defaults to 13 days.

-To change the n-period the `period` property can be used on the algorithm as shown.

-The following is an example of the Elder Ray indicator.
+The following shows the Elder Ray in action, where the bull and bear power series are both rendered on the same chart:

 ```js
 {{{example-code}}}
 ```

-Which yields the following :
+Which yields the following:

 {{>example-fixture}}